COMPAR-EU project overview

 In the COMPAR-EU project, IR-HSCSP is responsible for reviewing evidence and developing evidence for facilitating decision-making processes.

 IR-HSCSP leads work package 8: Development of tailored decision-making tools: the COMPAR-EU information technology platform

-OptiMedis AG is a population health management company that is developing regional integrated delivery systems in order to improve health, care experience, and lower costs.
-OptiMedis AG manages a group of regional Integrated Care Delivery Systems located in different parts of Germany, and serves as a research and performance management institute to these regional delivery systems.
+OptiMedis is a population health management company that is developing regional integrated delivery systems in order to improve health, care experience, and lower costs.
+OptiMedis manages a group of regional Integrated Care Delivery Systems located in different parts of Germany, and serves as a research and performance management institute to these regional delivery systems.
 It is well connected in Germany with health insurances, ministries, medical associations and public services.
 Its model for regional population health improvement has been recognised by many EU best practice awards and received international attention amongst policymakers and managers pursuing the Triple Aim in Accountable Care Organisations.
-OptiMedis AG is represented in other EU countries by OptiMedis Netherlands bv, OptiMedis Belgium bv and OptiMedis-Cobic UK ltd.
+OptiMedis is represented in other EU countries by OptiMedis Netherlands bv, OptiMedis Belgium bv and OptiMedis-Cobic UK ltd.